Dogra Regiment: Indo-Pakistani War of 1965

 On September 2, 1965, the 3rd battalion, commanded by Lt.
 Col. R.B.
 Nair, was given the task to capture Point 7702 in Jammu and Kashmir.
 The brigade then planned two battalion attacks with the 2nd battalion, Sikh Regiment on the left to clear the Raja picket and the 3rd battalion, Dogra Regiment on the right to capture point 7702.
 The battalion left late in the evening on September 5, and successfully sneaked past Raja picket.
 The two leading companies were to assault from the left flank and cross the start line at 04:00 on September 6 under the able leadership of Maj.
 Greesh Chandra Verma and Capt.
 Gurdev Singh Bawa.
 B and C companies stormed point 7702 at 05:00 on September 6.
 After a fierce hand-to-hand and bunker-to-bunker fight, the enemy was uprooted from the strongly built defences and the post was captured by 05:45.

 Maj.
 G.C.
 Verma was wounded in the head and refused to be evacuated.
-He breathed his last on seeing the success signal being fired from his pistol by Sub.
+He died on seeing the success signal being fired from his pistol by Sub.
 Rattan Singh.
 Capt.
 G.S.
 Bawa, the other assaulting company commander was also wounded fatally while silencing an enemy MMG.
 The battalion lost two officers, one JCO and 14 ORs while 3 officers, 2 JCOs and 60 ORs were wounded in the battle.
 39 men of enemy were killed and 5 were taken as POWs.

 In recognition of this valour the battalion was awarded the battle honour Chand Tekri and theatre honour of Jammu and Kashmir 1965.

-2nd battalion, Dogra Regiment led the famed OP Hill attack on Nov 2nd 1965, to capture a strategic location in Mendhar area of Jammu and Kashmir.
+2nd battalion, Dogra Regiment led the famed OP Hill attack on November 2, 1965, to capture a strategic location in Mendhar area of Jammu and Kashmir.
 This is regarded as one of the bloodiest battles fought by the Indian Army.
 Maj GS Pall led the Delta company up the steep and open hill towards Kala Pathar, a frontal attack under heavy machine gun and mortar fire, with the hillside strewn with landmines, followed by Charlie and Alpha companies.
 Meanwhile 7th Battalion of Sikh Regiment and 5th Battalion of Sikh Li Regiment troops flanked the enemy.
 Dogras suffered heavy casualties throughout the night but refused to withdraw, eventually meeting up with the Sikh and Sikh Li troops for the capture.
-Many awards were earned posthumously, including Officers, JCOs and Jawans.
-2rd Dogras earned a Battle Honour for this famed battle.
+Many awards were earned posthumously, including officers, JCOs and Jawans.
+2nd Dogras earned a Battle Honour for this famed battle.
 An impressive memorial stands at the site today commemorating the battle and the bravery of 2nd Dogras.